 K S Lane is both a student of science and an avid watcher of YouTube, including all of the channels on this list.

-When many people think of YouTube, the thing that first comes to mind is cat videos.
+When people think of YouTube, the first thing that comes to mind is cat videos.
 However, there’s a lot more to this worldwide video-streaming service than first meets the eye.
+YouTube is full of wonderful educational content.
 If you know where to look you can find a plethora of highly qualified, educational YouTubers and YouTube channels that cover fascinating topics ranging from science to art history.

 Subscribers: 8.3 Million